 Time evolution of the cosmic magnetic field strength.

 The first results of this “IllustrisTNG” project (The Next Generation Illustris) show a spectacular breadth of new theoretical predictions that enthuse the participating scientists.
 Within a few months, they have already written more than a dozen scientific papers and submitted them for publication.
 Among them, three of the first foundational studies have just appeared simultaneously in the journal Monthly Notices of the Royal Astronomical Society.

 The important influence of black holes on the properties especially of large galaxies has been impressively demonstrated by Dr. Dylan Nelson (MPA) in a further study of the project.
 Large galaxies are prevented by their central black hole to form further stars (Figure 2), causing their spectral colors to rapidly turn from blue to red.
 “Our elliptical galaxies would become much too massive without black holes, because the energy of ordinary supernovae is insufficient to quench their star formation”, explains Dr. Nelson.
 “Even though these gravity traps are of comparatively small size, IllustrisTNG shows that they can actually influence stellar systems of enormous proportions.“

-Already now it is clear that the TNG results are a prime example for the enormous scientific possibilities of modern supercomputers.
-The High Performance Computing Centre Stuttgart (HLRS) has therefore awarded Volker Springel, representing the whole research team, their „Golden Spike“ decoration last October.
-The TNG simulations produced more than 500 Terabyte of simulation data, forming a rich asset for further research.
+Already now it is clear that the TNG results are a prime example of the enormous scientific possibilities of modern supercomputers.
+The High Performance Computing Center Stuttgart (HLRS) has therefore awarded Volker Springel, representing the whole research team, their „Golden Spike“ decoration last October.
+The TNG simulations produced more than 500 Terabytes of simulation data, forming a rich asset for further research.
 The full analysis will keep the participating scientists busy for many years to come, and promises to deliver many exciting results about diverse astrophysical processes (Figure 4).